VarnaRithesh05/test1/replit.md

 The platform leverages Google's Gemini AI to:
 1. **Analyze YAML files** (Docker Compose, GitHub Actions) for errors, misconfigurations, and best practice violations, providing side-by-side comparisons of problematic code and AI-generated corrections with detailed explanations
 2. **Generate production-ready YAML files** from natural language descriptions (e.g., "I need a Dockerfile for a Node.js app with Express")
+3. **Analyze Pull Request changes** - When a pull request is opened or updated, fetches the diff and provides a 3-bullet summary plus file-by-file analysis with bug/improvement identification

 ## User Preferences